PabloLeon/huli-readings/Readings-notes.md

 ### Model:
 The optimal strategy selection learning mechanism maximises the agent’s total expected value of computation across all sequences of possible problems in a given environment, for a set number of strategies.
-#### Hypothesis:
-People learn a model (i.e. set of weights) that predicts value of applying a strategy (defined by Utility - Cost) given a problem’s features.

 ### Hypotheses:
-- People predict individual strategies’ value for each problem based on problem features (they don’t  just compute an average value across all problems as described by  previous historical models)
+- People learn a model (i.e. set of weights) that predicts value of applying a strategy (defined by Utility - Cost) given a problem’s features. (they don’t  just compute an average value across all problems as described by  previous historical models)
 - People’s decisions/predictions improve with experience
-- People learn about the value of strategies and explore to remove uncertainty (hence, explore-exploit dilemma on whether to stick with best predicted strategy
+- People learn about the value of strategies and explore to remove uncertainty (hence, explore-exploit dilemma on whether to stick with best predicted strategy.
+In the model this is done by thompson sampling from the weights distributions.
 - They do this for external and internal representations.
 - People predict cost and reward separately (since VOC can not be observed directly)